1976 New York Mets season: Regular season

-Season Summary
+Season summary

 On September 16, before a small crowd of 5,472 at Shea Stadium, Jerry Koosman overcame a home run by future Mets player Keith Hernandez to pitch a complete game and win his 20th game of the season for the first time in his career in a 4–1 victory over the St. Louis Cardinals.
-He became the second pitcher in NY Mets history to win 20 games.
+He became the second pitcher in Mets history to win 20 games.